 ← Back to all posts

 AI scales the work, not the relationship

-Here's where I think Dheer's essay lands particularly hard for people like me.
+Here's where Dheer's essay hits hard for people like me.
+That's how I see it.

-My AI infrastructure lets me do more for the people I already know.
-It drafts faster.
-It researches faster.
-It lets me respond at three in the morning when I happen to be up, which the person on the other end notices.
-The thing it does not do is make strangers trust me.
-That still takes time, reliability, and showing up.
+My AI setup lets me do more for the people I already know.
+It drafts fast.
+It looks things up fast.
+It lets me reply at three in the morning when I happen to be up.
+The other person sees that.
+What it does not do is make strangers trust me.
+That still takes time.
+It takes being solid.
+It takes showing up.

 I've watched operators try to skip that step.
 They point an AI at a list of strangers and fire.
 They scale the bad version of outreach.
 The response rate does not go up, because the bottleneck was never "send more."
 It was always "be worth receiving."

-If you are going to scale anything with AI, scale the thing your existing network already wants more of.
-Scale the followups you usually forget.
+Want to scale stuff with AI?
+Scale what your network already asks for more of.
+Scale the follow-ups you forget.
 Scale the research they asked you to do.
-Scale the second draft of the proposal so you have time to have coffee with them before you send it.
+Scale the second draft of the proposal.
+Then you have time for coffee before you send it.
 That is AI serving distribution.
-The other way around does not work.
+The other way does not work.

 An agent whose only job is to give

-A couple of nights ago I built a small agent I named Gabriel.
-His job is to find one non-profit or community organization in the region each day, research one concrete thing they need, and quietly help.
+A few nights ago I built a small agent.
+I named him Gabriel.
+His job is simple.
+Each day he picks one non-profit or community group in the region.
+He finds one real thing they need.
+Then he helps in a quiet way.
 No pitch.
 No follow-up.
 No tracking.
 If the help gets used, good.
-If it doesn't, also good.
+If not, also good.

-I did not build Gabriel as a distribution strategy.
+I did not build Gabriel as a way to grow the business.
 I built him because it felt right.
-But the more I sit with it, the more I notice that Gabriel is the only piece of software I've ever built that maps cleanly onto the moat Dheer is talking about.
+But the more I sit with it, the more I see that Gabriel is the only thing I've ever built that fits the moat Dheer talks about.
 He is not scaling outreach.
 He is scaling showing up.
-Those are not the same thing, and the small-town version of me knows exactly which one actually moves the needle.
+Those are not the same thing.
+The small-town part of me knows which one really moves the needle.

 What I take from all of this

-If your work depends on a stream of new humans trusting you, AI is not your moat.
-Your moat is the week you spent helping someone for free, the year you spent showing up to events, and the time you picked up the phone when you didn't feel like it.
+If your work needs new people to trust you, AI is not your moat.
+Your moat is the week you helped someone for free.
+Your moat is the year you showed up to events.
+Your moat is the time you picked up the phone when you did not feel like it.

-AI can make every one of those things less expensive in time and energy.
+AI can make all of that cost less time and less work.
 That is real.
-Just don't confuse the force multiplier with the thing it is multiplying.
-Take the cheaper time AI gives you and put it into the relationship layer.
-That is the one part nobody else can replicate.
+Just do not mix up the boost with the thing it boosts.
+Take the time AI gives back.
+Put it into your bonds with people.
+That is the one part no one else can copy.

+← Back to all posts